aduston-snaplogic/python-cf-redis-api/README.md

 #### Setup

-The `config/` directory contains a couple of files that the app will read at start-up and will allow you to set some configuration.
+The `config/` directory contains a couple of files that the app will read at start-up and will allow you to specify some initial setup parameters for the app.

 `config.json`